ropensci/cRegulome/README.md

 data.

 ## What is cRegulome used for?
-cRegulome provieds programmtic access to regulome-gene correlation data in cancer from different data sources.
+cRegulome provides programmatic access to regulome-gene correlation data in cancer from different data sources.
 Researches who are interested in studying the role of microRNAs and transcription factors in cancer can use this package to construct a small or large scale queries to answer different questions:

-* Which micorRNAs and/or transcription factors are associated with a particular set of genes?
+* Which microRNAs and/or transcription factors are associated with a particular set of genes?
 * What different regulation patterns a microRNA or a transcription factor can take in different types of cancer?
-* For a given set of regulatory elements, which genes are likely to be regulated by these elements in a cetain type of cancer?
+* For a given set of regulatory elements, which genes are likely to be regulated by these elements in a certain type of cancer?

 In addition, cRegulome can be used with other R packages like `igraph` to study the co-regulation networks in different types of cancer.